StayFN/StayFN/README.md

 ### Hi there, im Stefan👋

 - 🔭 Product Software Engineer at a Tax & Accounting Software Provider
-- 🌱 M.Sc.
-Data Science at the University of Mannheim
+- 🌱 Currently pursuing a M.Sc. in Data Science at the University of Mannheim

 ### Languages and Tools